-The conducted studies on ROT effects for prompt γ -rays from the fission of 235U using polarized neutrons provide important experimental data that are significant for understanding the theory of nuclear fission and the study of the dynamics of the fission process, especially near the break point.
-The article consolidates the results of measurements of ROT asymmetry and the rotation angles of the fissile nucleus of 235U for various neutron energies, including data from our group (for energies of 0.06 and 0.27 eV) and results from other research teams.
-It should be highlighted that this work first demonstrates the rotation angle of the nucleus for cold neutrons and for the first isolated resonance of 235U (0.27 eV).
-To calculate the rotation angle of the nucleus for cold neutrons, data from the authors of ITEP were reprocessed.
+In the conclusion of the article, it should be noted that the conducted studies on ROT effects for prompt γ -rays from the fission of $2^{235}U$ using polarized neutrons provide important experimental data that are highly significant for the theory of nuclear fission and the study of the dynamics of the fission process, especially near the break point.
+The article consolidates the results of measurements of ROT asymmetry and the rotation angles of the fissile nucleus of ^{235}U for various neutron energies, including data from our group (for energies of 0.06 and 0.27 eV) and results from other research teams.
+It should be highlighted that this work first demonstrates the rotation angle of the nucleus for cold neutrons and for the first isolated resonance of ^{235}U (0.27 eV).
+To calculate the rotation angle of the nucleus for cold neutrons, the old data from the authors of ITEP were reprocessed.

-Moreover, the obtained ROT-asymmetry values for the first isolated resonance indicate that the effect is significantly smaller compared to cold neutrons.
-Nevertheless, this result is important for testing the proposed theoretical models and understanding the fission process as a whole.
-The theoretical calculations [23, 24] predicted such a reduction in the anisotropy coefficient for the isolated resonance at 0.27 eV for 235U based on known contributions from J = 3 and J = 4 partial cross-sections for these nuclei and from the values of the most probable Kchannel for these spins obtained in the corresponding studies.
+Moreover, the obtained values of ROT-asymmetry for the first isolated resonance indicate that the effect is significantly smaller compared to cold neutrons.
+Nevertheless, this result is important for testing proposed theoretical models and understanding the fission process as a whole.
+The theoretical calculations [23, 24] predicted such a reduction in the anisotropy coefficient for the isolated resonance at 0.27 eV for 235U, based on known contributions from J = 3 and J = 4 partial cross-sections for these nuclei, as well as from the values of the most probable K-channel for these spins, obtained from their work.